-In accordance with the Company's Risk Management Framework, the Company uses the three lines of defense model to ensure the effectiveness of the risk management and internal control framework.
+In accordance with the Company's RMF, the Company uses the three lines of defense model to ensure the effectiveness of the risk management and internal control framework.
 The three lines of defense model provides clarity on roles and responsibilities as well as accountability in management of risk.

 Line of Defense Financial Segregation Responsibilities First Line Risk taking units: Senior Management Business Units Day-to-day management of risks inherent in their business decisions and activities; and Putting in place tools and techniques, including monitoring and reporting, for managing risks in their activities.
 Second Line Independent risk oversight and control units that oversee and review the first line's activities: • Risk Management • Compliance Risk Management: Responsible for developing the risk management framework, setting policies and methodologies for risk management process.
 Compliance: Responsible for developing and implementing the compliance framework, policies and methodologies for managing compliance risk.
-Third Line Internal Audit Responsible for providing the Board with independent assurance on the adequacy and effectiveness of risk management process of the first line and risk and compliance functions of the second line.
+Third Line Internal Audit Responsible for providing the Board an independent and objective assurance on the adequacy and effectiveness of governance, risk management and internal control process within the Company.